JellyTitan/Sofle-Pico/README.md

 - [ ] Validate v3.5.3 Schottky power circuit
 - [x] Move handedness pin away from pin28.
 (There's a clone that has that in a different spot).
 - [x] Switch L/R handedness pins to make left high, because "SPLIT_HAND_PIN_LOW_IS_LEFT" is
 - [x] Add jumper & diode jignot yet supported by .json config.
 (This will save a PR later).
+- [x] Reconfigure patch bay for easier Cirque trackpad integration
+- [x] Add supporting documentation for diode jig.
+- [ ] Add 5v vbus tie in to the patch bay.
 - [ ] Add an additional breakout for 5V, control, & GND to allow for Solenoid backplate tie in.
-- [ ] Reconfigure patch bay for easier Cirque trackpad integration
-- [ ] Consider modifying OLED masking to allow for opposite side Cirque tie in.
-- [ ] Add supporting documentation for diode jig & links to 3d printable diode comb.
 - [ ] refresh Gerbers and update path
 - [ ] Update build guide flashing to include pico 'drag and drop' flashing
 - [ ] Add UF2 files and update relative path in README.
 - [ ] Review docs and update images
+- [ ] Add link to 3d printable 8mm diode bending jig.
 - [ ] Update docs for the troubleshooting section.layouts
 - [ ] Refactor README for simplicity and clarity.
 (Great example: https://github.com/GEIGEIGEIST/KLOR)
 - [ ] Buy me a coffee link?